-When the Referee halts the bout he will call "YAME", at the same time using the required hand signal.
-As the Referee returns to his starting line, the Judges will signal their opinions concerning points and jogai, and if requested by the Referee they will signal their opinion concerning other prohibited behaviour.
+When the Referee halts the bout he will call "YAME", at the same time using the required hand signal As the Referee returns to his starting line, the Judges will signal their opinions concerning points and Jogai, and if requested by the Referee they will signal their opinion concerning other prohibited behaviour.
 The Referee will render the decision accordingly.
-Since the Referee is the only one able to move around the area, to directly approach the contestants, and to speak to the doctor, Judges must seriously consider what the Referee is communicating to them before giving their final decision.
+Since the Referee is the only one able to move around the area, to directly approach the contestants, and to speak to the doctor, Judges must seriously consider what the Referee is communicating to them before giving their final decision, as no re-consideration is allowed.